carpentries-incubator/workflows-nextflow/index.md

 such as Docker, Singularity, and Conda.
 It allows for existing pipelines written in common scripting languages, such as R and Python, to be seamlessly coupled together.
-It implements a Domain Specific Language (DSL) that simplifies the implementation and the deployment of complex parallel and reactive workflows on clouds and clusters.
+It implements a Domain Specific Language (DSL) that simplifies the implementation and deployment of complex parallel and reactive workflows on clouds and clusters.

 This lesson also introduces [nf-core](https://nf-co.re/): a